scater 1.6.3

 assay

 function.
-We simply supply the function with the SingleCellExperiment
+We simply supply the function with the SingleCellExperiment object

 and the name of the desired expression matrix:assay(example_sce, "counts")[1:3, 1:6]